| QUESTIONS FROM A CHILDREN'S BOOK GROUP IN SAN FRANCISCO,

 to her bedroom?
 Or maybe we were laughing more loudly?
 My guess is that

-Did you love Henry when you were a kid and what
+it was the pipes, though.
+Did you love Henry when you were a kid and whathappened to the friendship when you returned from

 England?